Packera aurea, Golden Ragwort, Groundsel, Liferoot, Coughweed, Ragwort, Cocash Weed

 History

 The plant has an impressive historical background in terms of herbal medicine.
-It was used to lower fever by promoting sweating.
+It was used to lower by promoting sweating.
 This herb was recommended by Greek physician Dioscorides Gerard and Culpeper.
 In Middle Ages, it is used as an aid for biliousness and also helpful for soothing teething babies.

 Plant